jorgeluiztaioque/jorgeluiztaioque/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on - all about all
+- 🔭 I’m currently working on - Telecomunication and Internet Service Provider
 - 🌱 I’m currently learning - automation
 - 💬 Ask me about - network automation / telecomunications
 - 📫 How to reach me - https://www.linkedin.com/in/jorgeluiztaioque/